MattiaDif/closed-loop-neuroengineering/README.md

 ## REPO CONTENT OVERVIEW

-1. Custom_architecture contains all the file/scripts/models and examples to develop from scratch a closed-loop system by exploiting a model-based design approach.
+1. Custom_architecture contains all the file/scripts/models and examples to build from scratch a neuroengineering system by exploiting a model-based design approach.
-2. Videoguide folder contains a couple of tutorial videos about model design and FPGA implementation.
+2. Videoguide folder which contains two tutorial videos about model design in Simulink and FPGA implementation.

-For a deeper description about the repo content, please refer to this link: [repo overview](https://mattia-di-florio.gitbook.io/closed-loop-neuroengineering/closed-loop-neuroscience-repo).
+For a deeper description about the repo content, please refer to: [repo overview](https://mattia-di-florio.gitbook.io/closed-loop-neuroengineering/closed-loop-neuroscience-repo).

 ## INSTALLATION